-- Develop a deeper understanding of theatre arts through the study of theatrical skills of history and styles of acting. - Further emphasis on honing skills & tools needed to develop increased competency in acting and stage performance. - Helpful to students whose career choices will lead them to areas such as: Public Speaking, Journalism /Broadcasting, Publications, English Literature and Law. - Evaluation based on: learning the craft. (commitment, attendance in class and at rehearsals; practice learning lines, rehearsing, and character development; terms and definitions - learning and using terms related to acting and performance); knowledge acquisition (rehearsing, learning lines); and development and progress.
+- Develop a deeper understanding of theatre arts through the study of theatrical skills of history and styles of acting. - Further emphasis on honing skills & tools needed to develop increased competency in acting and stage performance. - Helpful to students whose career choices will lead them to areas such as: Public Speaking, Journalism /Broadcasting, Publications, English Literature and Law. - Evaluation based on: learning the craft. (commitment, attendance in class and at rehearsals; practice learning lines, rehearsing, and character development; terms and definitions learning and using terms related to acting and performance); knowledge acquisition (rehearsing, learning lines); and development and progress.
 Each term students' work will be assessed as to their progress in understanding and performance.
 Student journal (charting your own progress) 20%.

-PA-MUSICAL THEATRE (OUT OF TIMETABLE) 09-12
+PA-MUSICAL THEATRE (OUT OF TIMETABLE) 9-12

-This course is not available in course selections.
-You must audition for admission to this course.
+This course exists outside of the timetable and will be an addition to your other 8 selections.
 Prerequisite: By audition only - open to Grades 9-12.
 This is an advanced multi-art course for students who are interested in live musical theatre performance.